Azure/azure-quickstart-templates/ark-sidechain-on-ubuntu/README.md

 # Very simple deployment of a Linux VM

-These buttons DO NOT WORK AT THIS TIME.
-Place-holders from another template.
+<p>These buttons DO NOT WORK AT THIS TIME.
+Place-holders from another template.</p>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-vm-simple-linux%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>